bcace/bcace.github.io/tay.md

 ## Tay

 [Tay](https://github.com/bcace/tay) is a collection of space partitioning structures created to explore how they perform on different models.
 The goal is to have multiple different test models and run simulations with different structures, on different numbers of threads and both on CPU and GPU, and compare run-times.
 Since agent properties, behavior and distribution in space can change during a single simulation run so much that it completely changes which structure is optimal, Tay allows switching between structures during a simulation run (even switching between CPU and GPU), changing the number of threads (on CPU) and adjusting any parameters each structure might have.
-Also, as the conclusions derived from these experiments should be applicable to a wide variety of agent-based models, the following requirements should be met:
+Since conclusions derived from these experiments should be applicable to a wide variety of agent-based models, the following requirements should be met:

 ##### Space dimensions

 Currently space can have 1, 2, 3 or 4 dimensions, and those dimensions can be of any type, not just spatial.
 The fact that dimensions don't have to be of the same type means that space partitioning structures treat each dimension separately.
-For example, when defining an interaction between agents we cannot just define one range value at which the interaction works, we have to specify a separate range value for each dimension.
+For example, when defining an interaction between agents we cannot just define one range value to which the interaction is limited, we have to specify a separate value for each dimension.

 ##### Agent size

 Agents can have size in any dimension (don't have to be points).
+This can complicate space partitioning structures somewhat.
+If it's a tree structure there's a possibility to add agents to non-leaf nodes.
+If it's a grid structure then the same agent can be added to multiple partitions in which case we have to prevent multiple interactions between same agents, or we can build a "fake" tree from multiple grids of varying partition sizes.

 ##### Space bounds